Vrbo Arbitrage: An Accounting Guide for QuickBooks

 How to Automate Vrbo Arbitrage Accounting

-Bnbtally Listing Presets
+Tallybreeze Listing Presets

-Once you’ve connected your Vrbo and QuickBooks accounts, Bnbtally will guide you through setting up the accounting rules for your Vrbo arbitrage listing.
+Once you’ve connected your Vrbo and QuickBooks accounts, Tallybreeze will guide you through setting up the accounting rules for your Vrbo arbitrage listing.
 You can also edit these presets if needed before enabling them for automation.

 Explanation of Preset Lines